 Make the pledge – By promising to work closely with employees to maintain safety standards, a team effort can be made to make the workplace safe.

-Indeed, taking these steps are not always easy, and workers and employers may not always agree on the best ways to achieve these goals.
+Indeed, taking these steps is not always easy, and workers and employers may not always agree on the best ways to achieve these goals.
 But having the conversations are important to get the process started.
-If, as an employee, you have concerns about your rights to workers’ compensation benefits after a workplace accident, an experienced attorney can advise you.
+If, as an employee, you have concerns about your rights to workers compensation benefits after a workplace accident, an experienced workers compensation attorney can advise you.